Divine-Deep-Learning/transformer-generator/README.md

 ![](resources/logo_large.png "Logo")

 We aim at showing that the usage of Transformer language model can be employed in Italian poetry text generation.
 We show two models, one that syllabifies and inserts caesura in any Italian hendecasyllable, and one that generates syllabified text with caesura in Dante's Divine Comedy style.
+This repository explores the generation of new text.

 # Demo of generated text